mitmproxy/mitmproxy/docs/README.md

  1. Install [hugo](https://gohugo.io/).
  2. Windows users: Depending on your git settings, you may need to manually create a symlink from /docs/src/examples to /examples.

-Make sure mitmproxy python package is installed.
+ 3. Make sure the mitmproxy Python package is installed.

-Run `./build-current` script in docs folder.
-If you skip this step, hugo will fail because files in ./src/generated are missing
+ 4. Run `./build-current` to generate the documentation source files in `./src/generated`.

 Now you can run `hugo server -D` in ./src.